nglthisme/Small_Algorithms/README.md

 # Small_Algorithms
-Small algorithms, usually for numbers, that I learnt online either partially or completely
+Small algorithms or scripts that I learnt online or am using to learn python.